Post Traumatic Stress Disorder

 What is PTSD?

-The word 'trauma' can be used for some very extreme circumstances, like war, rape, serious car accidents, abuse, robbery, muggings or natural diasters, but therapists also use it for more day to day situations like a nasty argument or relationship breakup, a disaster at work, a spider falling on your head and making you jump, or receiving really bad news.
-Sometimes hearing about people experiencing this type of event can be enough to make you react to them - for example, watching film of an earthquake or terrorist events on the TV news.
+The word 'trauma' can be used for some very extreme circumstances, like war, rape, serious car accidents, abuse, robbery, muggings or natural disasters, but therapists also use it for more day to day situations like a nasty argument or relationship breakup, a disaster at work, a spider falling on your head and making you jump, or receiving really bad news.
+Sometimes hearing about people experiencing this type of event can be enough to make you react to them - for example, watching a film about an earthquake or terrorist events on the TV news.

 Just about everyone who experiences a trauma reacts to it by becoming more anxious, worried or scared for a while.
-For most of us the feelings fade with time, but for some people this doesn't happen.
+For most of us the feelings fade with time, but for some people, this doesn't happen.
 They continue to react as if they (or others around them) are in danger, or to feel that their stress or anxiety is out of control.
 Anything which reminds them of the trauma is likely to create very high levels of bad feelings and they'll try to avoid it.
-They may start to feel guilty, or to stop doing things they used to enjoy.
+They may start to feel guilty or to stop doing things they used to enjoy.
 Some people seem to get over the event at first, but the feelings return later.

 If these symptoms continue for more than a month or so, you may have PTSD, although only a GP or other medical professional can diagnose this for certain.